SophieDeBenedetto/phoenix-pair/post.md

 }
 ```

-We'll call on our `ChallengePresence.track_user_join` function in our channel's after join function.
-We'll pass in an argument of the socket and the current user ID.
+We'll call on our `ChallengePresence.track_user_join` function in our channel's `after_join` function.
+We'll pass in an argument of the socket and the current user.
 You maybe remember that we stored our current user in our socket.
 That means we can access that user via `socket.assigns.current_user`.

 ```elixir
 # challenge_channel.ex